“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 “Please.”
 I said.
 As precious as five minutes was, my eagerness was overstocked.

 “My stars, my bright shining stars.
 Two bachelors, hitting the town like this.
 Zow-Wow!”
 Jerry cheered.
 We both began walking up the street, into the commercial district.
 Jerry kept yapping.
 “I can’t believe…well with a bigshot guy like you, you shoot for stuff like this.
 I suppose it makes some sense...”
 He said, bewildered that I was there with him.
-The smallest of lumps formed in my throat.
+The smallest of a lump formed in my throat.

 Nobody is interested in what you do after the working day and you shouldn't be interested in others either.
 It was rare for two guys, especially two guys who knew each other, to seek thrills under the shrouded company towers and intense lights.